Don't Miss the Forest for the Trees: Attentional Vision Calibration for Large Vision Language Models: Approach:

 \section{Approach: \Ours}

-We propose a straightforward method, called \Ours, to enhance visual object understanding in LVLMs during the decoding phase. \Ours dynamically calibrates the over-emphasis on \textit{blind tokens} on-the-fly at every token generation step.
-The calibration is guided by the attention patterns of image tokens in response to the given image and textual query.
-Importantly, \Ours operates without additional training, external models, or complex self-feedback mechanisms.
-A visual summary of our method is shown in~\cref{fig:overview}. \Ours modifies the decoding process in three steps: \textbf{(1) Layer selection}: choose layers significantly influenced by image tokens, \textbf{(2) Blind token identification}: detect non-relevant tokens in selected layers, and \textbf{(3) Contrastive decoding}: adjust the decoding process to mitigate the influence of blind tokens.
+We propose \Ours, a test-time approach to enhance visual object understanding in LVLMs during decoding. \Ours dynamically recalibrates the model’s attention at every token generation stepby reducing the over-emphasis on \emph{blind tokens}---image tokens that receive disproportionate attention despite lacking task-relevant information.
+An overview of \Ours is shown in \cref{fig:overview}.
+Our approach modifies the decoding process in three key steps: (1) \textbf{Layer selection}: identify layers that exhibit a high proportion of image-related attention; (2) \textbf{Blind token identification}: detect tokens that capture an unusually high share of attention; and (3) \textbf{Contrastive decoding}: adjust output logits to mitigate the influence of these blind tokens.